Thalivar/SwordSong/README.md

 🗡️ SwordSong

 SwordSong is a text-based RPG Discord bot set in the dark fantasy realm of Azefarnia, where players take on the role of adventurers in a crumbling world of monsters, guilds, and powerful artifacts.
-It's inspired by gothic fantasy and classic RPG systems, SwordSong offers a command-driven adventure experience through Discord.
+It's inspired by gothic fantasy and classic RPG systems.
+SwordSong offers a command-driven adventure experience through Discord.

-Currently putting this project on hold for now as I'm working on finishing other projects.
-However, I'll come back to this in the future

 ✨ Features